 On October 30, 2019 the Company received a grand jury subpoena ("Subpoena") issued by the U.S. Department of Justice, Antitrust Division ("the Antitrust Division") requiring the production of documents and information pertaining to nurse wages and hiring activities in two of its local markets that account for approximately 3% of the Company's revenue which does not represent a significant portion of revenue or operating income.
 The Company is fully cooperating with the Antitrust Division with respect to this investigation, and management believes this matter is unlikely to materially impact the business, results of operations or financial condition.
-However, based on the information currently available to the Company, management cannot predict the timing or outcome of this investigation and an adverse outcome in this matter could be material to results of operations or cash flows for any particular reporting period.
+However, based on the information currently available to the Company, management cannot predict the timing or outcome of this investigation or predict the possible loss or range of loss, if any, associated with the resolution of this litigation.

 Laws and regulations governing the government payer programs are complex and subject to interpretation.
 Compliance with such laws and regulations can be subject to future governmental review and interpretation as well as significant regulatory action.
 From time to time, governmental regulatory agencies conduct inquiries and audits of the Company's practices.
 It is the Company's practice to cooperate fully with such inquiries.
 In addition to laws and regulations governing the Medicaid, Medicaid Managed Care, and Tricare programs, there are a number of federal and state laws and regulations governing such matters as the corporate practice of medicine, fee splitting arrangements, anti-kickback statues, physician self-referral laws, false or fraudulent claims filing and patient privacy requirements.
 Failure to comply with any such laws or regulations could have an adverse impact on the Company's operations and financial results.
-The
+The Company believes that it is in material compliance with all applicable laws and regulations and is not aware of any pending or threatened investigations involving allegations of wrongdoing.